mohammad-albarham/cluster_translation_13M_captions_dataset/README.md

 # LICENSE

-- I have taken the dataset from BLIP repo, so I kept the LICENSE of their work.
+- I have used MIT LICENSE for this code, but for the dataset used you should refer to BLIP LICENSE [here](https://github.com/salesforce/BLIP/blob/main/LICENSE.txt)